Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 - document
 	- an independent intellectual product, a unit of information, the purpose of which is to communicate information, to transfer knowledge
 - has several types:
+	- printed and non-printed

+- characteristics of printed and non-printed documents
 	-  **printed**
-		1. Tangible Format
+		1. Tangible (real not imaginary)
 		2. Portability
 		1. Physical Presence
 		2. Page-based Navigation
 		3. Limited Searchability
 		4. Storage and Organization
-		5. Annotation and Marking
-		6. Offline Access
+		5. Offline Access
-		7. Preservation Challenges
+		6. Preservation Challenges
-		8. Physical Constraints
+		7. Physical Constraints
 	-  **non-printed (electronic)**
 		1. Digital Format
 		2. Accessibility
 		3. Multimedia Capabilities
 		4. Hyperlinking and Navigation
-		5. Searchability
+		5. Easier Searchability
 		6. Storage and Replication
 		7. Versioning and Updates
 		8. Interactivity and Collaboration
 		9. Remote Access and Remote Collaboration
 		10. Preservation and Longevity

-### comparing digital and non-digital documents based on usecase
+### comparing digital and non-digital documents based on use case
 - Non-printed Documents:
 	- Instant messaging applications for quick communication (e.g., WhatsApp, Messenger)